This site requires a more recent version of Adobe Flash Player to function properly.

 Global data volume is expected to increase by 29 times over to 35 zettabytes (a zettabyte is a 1 followed by 21 zeros) in the next ten years, according to research firm IDC.
 With enterprises needing a way to manage and mine potentially valuable information from this huge source of data, advanced data analytics will witness increased adoption.

-GTS Outsourcing Services of IBM are aimed at enabling clients to reduce costs and improve productivity and efficiency.
-GTS Outsourcing forms almost 60% of the Global Technology Services (GTS) revenues and 33% of Overall Global Services revenues.
-Even though demand for outsourcing has grown post the recession, IBM has been restructuring low margin and value contracts that have resulted in a decrease in signing and outsourcing revenues over the past year i.e 2015.
-However, outsourcing will continue to remain important as companies look to cut costs and improve productivity in an increasingly competitive environment.
+TCS Services of IBM are aimed at enabling clients to reduce costs and improve productivity and efficiency.
+Within this segment, Infrastructure and Cloud services (ICS) forms almost 75% of the TCS revenues and 30% of overall revenues.
+Even though demand for outsourcing has declined post the recession, IBM has been restructuring low margin and value contracts that have resulted in a decrease in signing and outsourcing revenues over the past year i.e 2016.
+However, with the advent of cloud services and emphasis on data centers, ICS have grown at a fast pace and will continue to gain traction as companies look to cut costs and improve productivity in an increasingly competitive environment.

 How Does Trefis Modelling Work?